MicrosoftDocs/VBA-Docs/Office-F1-Landing/you-must-save-a-project-before-you-can-reference-itoffice-shared-vblr6-chm111768.md

 ---
-title: Debe guardar un proyecto antes de poder hacer referencia a él, Office Shared [vblr6.chm1117681]
+title: You must save a project before you can reference it., Office Shared [vblr6.chm1117681]
 keywords: vblr6.chm1117681
 f1_keywords:
 - vblr6.chm1117681